 Notable Installations in Wisconsin.

 - Jefferson Solar Project was completed in 2013 by developer Half Moon.
-This photovoltaic project has the capacity to generate 1.1 MW of electricity-- enough to power over 200 Wisconsin homes.
+It has the capacity to generate 1.1 MW of electricity-- enough to power over 200 Wisconsin homes4.

 Solar Companies in Wisconsin

 There are currently more than 166 solar companies at work throughout the value chain in Wisconsin.
 These companies provide a wide variety of solar products and services ranging from solar system installations to the manufacturing of components used in photovoltaic panels.
 These companies can be broken down across the following categories: 31 manufacturers, 19 manufacturing facilities, 89 contractor/installers, 4 project developers, 8 distributors and 34 engaged in other solar activities including financing, engineering and legal support.